The Growing Global Demand for Power Stations in an Age of Outages

 Europe’s Grid Challenges: A Continent Under Strain

-Global outages have affected over 800 million people from 2015 to 2025, with major events like the 2025 Iberian and Chile blackouts highlighting grid vulnerabilities.
+Global outages have affected over 800 million people from 2015 to 2025.
+Additionally, major events like the 2025 Iberian and Chile blackouts highlight grid vulnerabilities worldwide.

 Major European Power Outages: Recent Disruptions